adamwwilkinson/Obsidian-Vault/Electrical Engineering/Powered and Non-Linear Circuit Elements.md

 ### Operational Amplifiers
 #todo/excalidraw symbols and model
 To amplify the voltage, NOT the current.
-Has 5 important terminals, the two voltage inputs, the voltage output, the inverting and non inverting inputs.
+Has 5 important terminals, the two voltage inputs from the powersupply, the voltage output, the inverting and non inverting inputs.

 #### Ideal Op-Amps
 We assume the $R_{in} \rightarrow \inf$ and $R_{out} \rightarrow 0$.